apollographql/router/DEVELOPMENT.md

 ### Yaml configuration design

-If you are adding a new feature or modifying an existing feature the consult the [yaml design guidance](dev-docs/yaml-design-guidance.md) page.
+If you are adding a new feature or modifying an existing feature then consult the [yaml design guidance](dev-docs/yaml-design-guidance.md) page.

 ### Investigating memory usage